Top

 If an employer does not have workers' compensation coverage, the Department of Industrial Accidents (DIA) Office of Investigations may issue a stop work order (SWO) requiring them to cease all business activities until proof of coverage is provided.
 In this scenario, employees of uninsured employers can pursue a claim against the Workers’ Compensation Trust Fund.

 Contact us online or call (617) 379-0016 for a free and confidential consultation with one of our experienced work injury lawyers.
-We have offices located in Quincy, Brockton, Plymouth, and Lynnfield.
+We have offices located in Quincy, Plymouth, and Lynnfield.

 Related Reading: